-INTERVIEW: chatting with guitar virtuoso Bruce Mathiske
+INTERVIEW: Bruce Mathiske

 He's a world-renowned guitar virtuoso and composer, and for many the name Bruce Mathiske has no need for introduction - 18 studio albums, countless live performances, and a reputation for blistering fretwork, this Aussie icon has blended his jazz and classical influences with sheer natural talent and passion that has ultimately seen him in demand all over the world.

 2018 has been a busy one for many, but perhaps especially so for Mathiske - after a few years taking time out from the road, he can be found currently taking his acclaimed new album 'Six String Anthoogy' across the country.
 And while Mathiske is undoubtedly back and better than ever, it has certainly been a challenging and earnest journey that has led to this particular run of shows - but a bullet couldn't stop this dynamic musician (quite literally), and in the midst of his current run of live shows, The Soundcheck grabbed a few moments to chat influences, the industry and the evolution of this unparalleled artist.
 Interview below.

 TIANA SPETER: Hi Bruce!
 Thanks so much for your time!
 Your firing fretwork is something I’ve been fortunate enough to enjoy over the years, and you’re the gift that keeps on giving with your brand new release ‘Six String Anthology’ out recently.
 How did this concept come to life?